tryretool/legal/customer-terms-of-service.md

 ### Services Fees

-For annual Services subscription plans, and for certain monthly Services subscription plans that have been pre-approved by Retool, your Services fees will be due to Retool immediately in advance of the start of the subscription plan, including any renewals of the subscription plan (such plans being "Prepaid Plans").
+For annual Services subscription plans, and for certain monthly Services subscription plans that have been pre-approved by Retool, your Services fees will be due to Retool immediately in advance of the start of the subscription plan, including any renewals of the subscription plan (such plans being "Prepaid Plans").
 Fees for Prepaid Plans will be specified on the Subscription Page, based on the monthly quantity of Authorized Users that you specify on the Subscription Page.

 For monthly Services subscription plans that are not also a Prepaid Plan, your Services fees will be based on (i) your actual usage for the applicable monthly billing period; and (ii) Retool's then-current rates for Authorized Users.
 At the end of each monthly billing cycle, Retool will invoice you for such monthly fees, which will be immediately due to Retool.